XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

     build: ./content-web
 ```

 2. To use docker compose in our build, we are going to add a new GitHub Action workflow.
-In your GutHub repository, open the [Actions] Tab and create a new GitHub Action.
+In your GitHub repository, open the [Actions] Tab and create a new GitHub Action.

 ![](NewGHAction.png)